AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 Essentially, you can deposit your crypto into a vault, to get a stablecoins loan in exchange.
 If the value of the crypto you deposited goes below a certain amount compared to the value of your loan, you can get [liquidated](/borrowing-module/vaults/liquidations.md).

 When borrowing agEUR, you can directly swap the borrowed agEUR into more of the token originally used as collateral to get leverage.
-You can learn more about the mechanism [here](/borrowing-module/vaults/README.md#leveraging-collateral-exposure), and follow our guide here.
+Learn more about the mechanism [here](/borrowing-module/vaults/README.md#leveraging-collateral-exposure).

-In this guide, we will look at how to **borrow agEUR** from collateral deposit.
+In this guide, we will look at how to **borrow agEUR** from a collateral deposit.

 ## Add Collateral & Borrow agEUR